oregonjim/leetv/README.md

 ## Overview

-  The basic idea is to take a set of 'schedule' files consisting of 1/2 hour 'time slots', one for each day of the week, and a set of 'media list' files, one for each TV series you have stored on local or remote media, and create a 24-hour playlist (in one of several formats) according to said schedule, passing that playlist to mpv or vlc.
+  The basic idea is to take a set of 'schedule' files (one for each day of the week) consisting of 1/2 hour
+'time slots', and a set of 'media list' files, one for each TV series you have stored on local or remote media, and create a 24-hour playlist (in one of several formats) according to said schedule, passing that playlist to mpv or vlc for viewing.
 In addition, a short 'bumper' video is added to each time slot.
 Optionally, a short 'news' video can be shown at the top of each hour, and a short 'weather' video can be shown at the bottom of each hour.
-These videos are created dynamically (called hourly by cron) while the playlist is running.
+These videos are created dynamically from scraped web content while the playlist is running.
 Further, each time slot is filled with randomly selected commercials from a pool that you provide (YouTube is a rich source for these).
 Even though the commercials are chosen at random, they will not be repeated until the entire